NaderNemati/Federated-Learning-Pipeline/README.md

 ## Federated Learning Pipeline on MNIST Dataset

 This repository implements a Federated Learning pipeline using the Flower framework, where multiple clients collaboratively train a model on the MNIST dataset for image classification.
+Clients train on their local data partitions without sharing raw data, preserving privacy.

 ## Table of Contents

 - [Overview](#overview)
 - [Installation](#installation)
 - [Usage](#usage)